ryojiysd/toolkit/readme.md

 - [ ] Produce a JSON encoded error response
 - [X] Upload a file to a specified directory
 - [X] Download a static file
-- [X] Get a random string of length n
+- [X] Get a random string of length
 - [ ] Post JSON to a remote service
 - [X] Create a directory, including all parent directories, if it does not already exist
 - [X] Create a URL safe slug from a string